Introduction to Directing

 Instructor

 At the Directors Guild of America (DGA), Raimist made history as the first woman appointed Co-Chair of the Special Projects Committee by President Lesli Linka Glatter.
-She currently serves the Director Category Rep for the Disability Committee.
-She has previously served as Alternate Co-Chair of the Women’s Steering Committee, Co-Chair of the Disability Committee and Alt.
+She has also served as Alternate Co-Chair of the Women’s Steering Committee, Co-Chair of the Disability Committee and Alt.
 Co-Chair of the Latino Committee.
 A passionate advocate for equity and representation, Raimist co-founded the DGA’s annual Women’s Day and leads initiatives spotlighting groundbreaking, diverse directors.
 She continues to champion inclusive storytelling both on screen and behind the camera.

 FAQ